Virginia Repertory Theatre: Theatre IV's history

 In 2002 the Pentagon selected Theatre IV's production of Buffalo Soldier as a morale booster after September 11.
 Theatre IV became the first professional theatre in the nation to perform within the Pentagon walls.

-Virginia Rep today

-With a budget of $5 million, four distinct venues, an educational touring arm, and an annual audience over 550,000, Virginia Rep is the largest professional theatre and one of the largest performing arts organizations in Central Virginia.
+With a budget of $5 million, four distinct venues, 3 seasons, an educational program, and an annual audience over 80,000, Virginia Rep is the largest professional theatre and one of the largest performing arts organizations in Central Virginia.